 |Decompress the initial backup and two incremental backups|

 |WinZip Command Line 3.2||Decompress the encrypted and unencrypted archive files|

 This test includes a lot of file reading and writing with encryption and compression.
 Once again, the SSD cache performs just as good as a standalone SSD.

 Also, let me remind you that this is an overall system performance test, so the fact that scores are so dramatically improved by simply installing a $100 drive and using it as a cache is pretty impressive and tells us just about all we need to know.

 Before we move onto any conclusions though, let’s take a look at gaming performance:

-If you are wondering how long it takes or how many loads it takes for a game to get cached, the answer, in my experience, is once.
+If you are wondering how long it takes, or how many loads it takes for a game to get cached, the answer-- in my experience-- is once.
 You might have to put up with a 15-20 second level load if you haven’t played the game for a while, but once you do, the data gets cached, and it begins running off the SSD again.
 All this is done without any interference from the user.

 If you’re asking if it’s worth getting an SSD to use as cache memory, then I’m guessing you didn’t read the rest of the article, because the answer should be blatantly obvious at this point.
 Sometimes people do things because of mob mentality; it’s a bad idea but everyone does it so why not?
 However, other times everyone does the same thing merely because it works.
 In this case, the fact that a lot of users do this as a cheap way to boost performance is proof that sometimes the mob is right.

 If you already have an SSD as your main drive and have your games and large files on your mechanical drive, it is still worth getting a second SSD to use as a cache for the mechanical drive.
 This small investment to get either a 32GB or a 64GB SSD and use it as your hard drive’s cache is going to be worth your money for the performance gains.